 - Before taking Epzicom, you should be tested to see if you are at risk of a serious allergic reaction to the Ziagen component.
 The test is a blood test for a genetic marker called HLA B5701.

 - Do not take if you are positive for HLA B5701 or allergic to abacavir (Ziagen).
 Tell your pharmacist if your provider tells you that you are "allergic" to Epzicom or Ziagen.

-- Persons with kidney problems may need an adjustment to their doses of the component drugs, and have to take them separately, not as a single pill
+- Persons with kidney problems may need an adjustment to their doses of the component drugs, so may not be able to take this combination pill

 Same side effects as